RSalehin24/baby-steps/README.md

 # Baby Steps

-> This is a repository which includes the steps for me to pursue my ML/AI career
+> This is a repository which contains study resources